Is It Legal for My Company to Deduct the Full 24% PF from My Salary? Seeking Advice

 Srinivas M Venkat

-Notwithstanding any contract to the contrary the employer shall not be entitled to deduct the employer’s contribution from the wage of a member or otherwise to recover it from him.
+Para 31 of the EPF Scheme 1952 envisages that the employer’s share should not be deducted from the members.
+Notwithstanding any contract to the contrary, the employer shall not be entitled to deduct the employer’s contribution from the wage of a member or otherwise recover it from them.

 MAHAVIR MITTAL